Quantum vs Classical Proofs and Subset Verification: Pre-Image Checking

 \section{Pre-Image Checking}

 In this section, we define a property of oracle families which we call {\it{\rpc}}, and construct a decision language based on such oracles that is in $\QMA$.
-Essentially, the problem is to decide whether the preimage of the first $N$ elements of a permutation is mostly even or mostly odd.
-We first define {\rpc}, and then show that the related language is in $\QMA$.
+Essentially, the problem is to decide whether the preimage of the first $N$ elements of a permutation is mostly even or odd.